 - Could you be a good caregiver?
 Do you have a car and are willing to deliver or drive others?

 - Or telecommute!
-COVID-19 has taught us that we don’t need to be in an office to work (and it saves a ton of money on transportation and dry cleaning in certain professions!)
+Even though many workplaces have returned to their physical offices, COVID-19 has taught us that we don’t necessarily need to be in an office to work (and it saves a ton of money on transportation and dry cleaning in certain professions!)

 - Alert your references.

 - Consider internships, apprenticeships, job sharing — or even going back to school for training in a money-making area, such as science, technology, engineering, and math.
 But also consider becoming a plumber, HVAC tech, electrician, mechanic, etc. Be creative, and don’t limit yourself because of gender or education.